ralitsavoronevska/guess-my-number/README.md

 # Guess My Number - JavaScript Game
-The creation of this JavaScript Game is part of the Udemy course [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)
+The creation of this JavaScript Game is part of the Udemy course ["The Complete JavaScript Course 2022: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/)

 [Live Preview](https://ralitsavoronevska.github.io/guess-my-number/)